-These whoopie pies are so good I could not wait to share them with you!
+These chai pumpkin whoopie pies are so good I could not wait to share them with you!

-What we have here are soft, pillowy pumpkin cakes with a delicious and creamy chai coconut filling.
-The filling is so rich and creamy it almost tastes like ice cream!
+We have soft, pillowy pumpkin cakes with a delicious and creamy chai coconut filling.
+The filling is so rich and creamy that it almost tastes like ice cream!

 Before diving into the cake batter, let’s start with the chai filling, which needs to be prepared ahead of time.
-The base is soaked cashews blended with coconut cream, maple syrup to add sweetness, coconut oil to help it firm up, spices, vanilla, and a mandatory pinch of salt.
+The base is soaked cashews blended with coconut cream, maple syrup to add sweetness, coconut oil to help it firm up, spices, a teaspoon of vanilla, and a mandatory pinch of salt.
 For the spices, I went with a simple blend of cinnamon, cardamom, and ginger.
-For an even more authentic chai flavor you can also add some cloves.
+For an even more authentic chai flavor, you can also add some cloves.

-Next comes the cake batter.
+Next comes the sandwich cookies.
 It’s gluten-free, naturally sweetened with coconut sugar, and flavored with pumpkin purée.
 I used one FULL cup of pumpkin!
 We can almost say we get our daily dose of vegetables with a couple of whoopie pies.
 Almost.

-The cakes won’t spread much so you have to slightly spread them into a disk using the back of a spoon.
-13 minutes in the oven and it’s ready!
-The addition of pumpkin puree gives them a beautiful orange color and makes them soft and fluffy.
+The cakes won’t spread much, so you have to slightly spread them into a disk using the back of a spoon.
+Bake for about 13 minutes in the oven, and it’s ready!
+Adding pumpkin puree gives them a beautiful orange color and makes them soft and fluffy.

 If you are a chai tea addict, you will love these pumpkin whoopie pies.
 The coconut cashew cream almost melts in your mouth while still keeping its shape at room temperature, and the cakes have a super tender texture.